neurostorm/neurostorm.github.io/_posts/2016-12-18-most-important-articles-for-us.md

 ### our work:

 1. [incommensurability phenomenon](http://link.springer.com/article/10.1007/s00357-016-9203-9): shows that if you run PCA twice on two different samples of noisy data, you get arbitrarily different results
-1. [You say, I say](http://www.cis.jhu.edu/~parky/CEP-Publications/scgn-21-2.pdf): shows that graph invariants are test statistics, and therefore, we can determine which invariants are optimal for any test
+1. [You say, I say](http://www.cis.jhu.edu/~parky/CEP-Publications/scgn-21-2.pdf): shows that graph invariants are test statistics, and therefore, we can determine which invariants are optimal for any test by thinking about them in these terms
-1. [Graph Matching: Relax at your own risk](http://ieeexplore.ieee.org/document/7091002/): shows that we can use a convex analytic approx. to initialize a non-convex numerical approx, and get good results on an NP-hard problem
+1. [Graph Matching: Relax at your own risk](http://ieeexplore.ieee.org/document/7091002/): shows that we can use a convex analytic approx. to initialize a non-convex numerical approx, and get good results on an NP-hard problem, even when the convex approx. is provably bad
-1. [Consitency of ASE](http://amstat.tandfonline.com/doi/abs/10.1080/01621459.2012.699795): shows that ASE yields consistent estimators of latent positions, so then we can use them for subsequent inference
+1. [Consitency of ASE](http://amstat.tandfonline.com/doi/abs/10.1080/01621459.2012.699795): shows that ASE yields consistent estimators of latent positions for random graph models, so then we can use them in typical machine learning algorithms for subsequent inference
-1. [HSBM](http://ieeexplore.ieee.org/document/7769223/): is the best model of large graphs we know
+1. [HSBM](http://ieeexplore.ieee.org/document/7769223/): one of the best statistical models of large graphs we know
-2. [LOL](https://github.com/neurodata/LOL): shows that simple, computationally efficient tricks based on understanding the geometry of the problem can yield provably better results
-1. [MGC](https://www.overleaf.com/read/ygghvtgftzpp): shows that we can use and estimate locality for certain exploitation tasks
+1. [MGC](https://arxiv.org/abs/1609.05148): shows that we can use and estimate locality for certain exploitation tasks, improving upon previous dependence tests both theoretically and empirically
 1. [FlashGraph](https://arxiv.org/abs/1408.0500): demonstrates the power of semi-external memory modeling
 1. [open connectome paper](https://arxiv.org/abs/1306.3543): explains basis of our spatial database
 1. [mi-lddmm](https://arxiv.org/abs/1612.00356): the current best approach for nonlinear registration, imho